Forest Glen, California: Climate

 A major flood event occurred in the winter of 1964–65.
-It is known as the Christmas Flood of 1964, and it was one of the biggest, if not the biggest, flood in California history.
+It is known as the Christmas Flood of 1964, and it was one of the biggest, if not the biggest, floods in California history.
 Forest Glen recorded over 33 inches of precipitation in December 1964, which led to 20,000 cubic feet per second discharge at the South Fork Trinity River gauge Forest Glen in mid-December.
 The flood caused widespread damage across the watershed, most notably the complete devastation of the salmon and steelhead fisheries due to topsoil erosion in the watershed on logged areas.
 The runs of fish have never fully recovered.
 If a similar event were to happen today, the effects would likely be much less devastating as nearly all logging in the watershed has ceased, and has not resumed in the past 30 years.